endlos99/xdt99/doc/MANUAL.md

 #### Using Emulators and Real Iron

-To run either of the generated programs with the MAME emulator, we require a disk image containing these files.
+To run the generated programs with the Editor/Assembler cartridge in the MAME emulator, we require a disk image containing these files.
 We can create this image (and more) with the xdt99 _Disk Manager_ `xdm99`.

 The `example/` directory contains an empty SS/SD image `work.dsk` that we will use.
 Invoking `xdm99` with the disk image filename displays the disk